Ferroin/fvirt/tests/README.md

 poetry run pytest
 ```

+## Live domain tests.

+A number of the tests for fvirt one or more live domains with an actual guest OS booted in them.
+These tests use
+kernel and initramfs images included in this repository via git-lfs, and require QEMU.
+By default they will try
+to run native VMs using the host system’s CPU architecture, but they will fall back to emulation if images are
+not available for the host architecture.

+More details about the test images can be found [here](./data/images/README.md).

 ## Test timeouts.

 All tests intentionally have a hard 30-second timeout.
 Any test which exceeds this time limit will be terminated